petrvelicka/pybf/README.md

 - interpret code saved in a file
 - check code saved in a file
 - interpret file and redirect standard output to a file

+## Testing

+This project uses pytest, to test the codebase run `pytest`